elastic/apm/specs/agents/tracing-instrumentation-aws.md

 - **`context.destination.service.name`**: mandatory.
 Use `s3`
 - **`context.destination.service.resource`**: optional.
 The bucket name, if available.
 The s3 API allows either the bucket name or an Access Point to be provided when referring to a bucket.
 Access Points can use either slashes or colons.
-When an Access Point is provided, the access point name preceded by `accesspoint/` or `accesspoint:` should be extracted.
+When an Access Point is provided, the Access Point name preceded by `accesspoint/` or `accesspoint:` should be extracted.
 For example, given an Access Point such as `arn:aws:s3:us-west-2:123456789012:accesspoint/myendpointslashes`, the agent extracts `accesspoint/myendpointslashes`.
 Given an Access Point such as `arn:aws:s3:us-west-2:123456789012:accesspoint:myendpointcolons`, the agent extracts `accesspoint:myendpointcolons`.